-

 St Peter's Parish Church, Petersfield, Hampshire

-choir of all ages with around two dozen
+is a mixed choir of all ages with around two dozen

 members.
 It